 What is early voting?

 As part of election reform legislation in Florida, early voting has been an available option since 2002.
-Early voting begins 10 days before an election and ends on the 3rd day.
+The early voting period must start at least on the 10th day before the election and end on the 3rd day before the election.
+In addition, supervisors of elections have the option to offer more early voting on the 15th, 14th, 13th, 12th, 11th, or 2nd day before an election.
 During this period, early voting may be provided no less than eight and no more than 12 hours per day at each site.
 It has already proven to be a success in Duval County and is getting more popular with each election.

 How is it done?

 It's simple.
 Registered voters can go to any of the locations designated as early voting centers and cast a paper ballot just as they would normally do on Election Day.

 Why should I vote early?